 23 Oct iOS Users Can Add Songs to Snaps

 We’re back with another Spark Social Report by Spark Growth!
-This week, Snapchat launched “Sounds,” and Instagram released a set of monetized badges for creators to use during Live streams.
+This week, Snapchat launched “Sounds” to let users add songs to Snaps, and Instagram released a set of monetized badges for creators to use during Live streams.
 Scroll to read more of this week’s social media news!

 Exciting news for Snapchatters!
 Users can now add song clips to their Snaps through the platform’s new Sounds feature.
 Choosing from a catalog, users can add music into their Snap either before or after recording it.
 This newest addition to Snapchat mimics TikTok’s content format where users heavily rely on songs and musical elements in their videos.
 While Sounds is currently only available for iOS users, be sure to stay tuned to see when it will be released to Android users!